CloudCannon/documentation/_organisations/getting-started.md

 ![Adding a new SSL certificate](/img/organisations/list.png){: srcset="/img/organisations/list.png 800w, /img/organisations/list@2x.png 1600w"}
 {: .has-screenshot}

-The **Create Organisation** button will become **Switch Organisation** which returns you to the organisation selection page.
+After creating an organisation, the **Create Organisation** button becomes **Switch Organisation** which returns you to the select organisation page.
 To create more organisations there is a link the bottom of the organisations list.